OlliePugh/COA220/README.md

 A simple memory game for an arduino (Only tested on an UNO) with an [Adafruit RGB Shield](https://www.adafruit.com/product/714) attached.

+This was my coursework for my Embedded Systems module at university and was my first time using C++.

 I have used the [Adafruit RGB LCD Shield Library](https://github.com/adafruit/Adafruit-RGB-LCD-Shield-Library) to control the RGB Shield.

 ## Instructions